raygun101/MarkupKit/README.md

         <row title="Extra-Large"/>
     </LMPickerView>

 The `row` element corresponds to a call to the `insertRow:inComponent:withTitle:value:` method of `LMPickerView`.
 The value of the "title" attribute is used as the row title.

-An optional value to associate with the row can be specified as follows:
+An optional value can also be associated with row, as shown below:

     <LMPickerView>
         <row title="Small" value="S"/>